Wefunder Review: Equity Crowdfunding for VC-Track Startups

-If you happen to fall in that sweet spot, you’ll likely find a good partner in Wefunder.
+If fall in that sweet spot, you’ll likely find a suitable a good partner at Wefunder.
 It has a delightfully high success rate of 75%, and the average successful campaign raises $320,0001―a larger amount than on other crowdfunding platforms like Kickstarter or GoFundMe.
 Plus, Wefunder offers help with everything from mentorship to legal documents to investor relations.

 All that sound good?
 Then let’s dig a little deeper to see if Wefunder is right for your startup.
 (And if Wefunder doesn’t sound like your cup of tea, you can find alternative crowdfunding platforms on our list of the best crowdfunding sites for startups.)

-As we said, Wefunder mostly works with equity crowdfunding.
+As we said, Wefunder mainly works with equity crowdfunding.
 So investors give you money, and then they get a little piece of your business in return.
-That small piece of ownership means they can expect future returns on their investment, usually in the form of dividends or money from a company acquisition.
+That small piece of ownership means they can expect future returns on their investment, usually in dividends or money from a company acquisition.

-All this means that some kinds of businesses will do better on Wefunder than others.
+All this means is that some businesses will do better on Wefunder than others.
 Technically, Wefunder allows businesses in all industries to use its platform (with a few exceptions like gambling and marijuana).

 Some crowdfunding platforms, like Kickstarter, raise money for a product rather than a company.
-Wefunder (and other equity crowdfunding platforms) strictly raise capital for businesses themselves.
+Wefunder (and other equity crowdfunding platforms) strictly raise capital for businesses.

 But realistically speaking, most investors won’t crowdfund an attorney’s office or a marketing agency.
-They’re looking for more exciting, newsworthy ideas―the next Warby Parker, Snapchat, or Netflix.
+Instead, they’re looking for more exciting, newsworthy ideas―the next Warby Parker, Snapchat, or Netflix.
 Because again, they’re hoping your business moves on to bigger and better things so they can see a nice return.

-That doesn’t mean, though, that all businesses on Wefunder are tech startups or focused on selling an innovative product.
-Breweries, race horse stables, and uh, interactive art installations have all raised capital with Wefunder.
+That doesn’t mean that all businesses on Wefunder are tech startups or focused on selling an innovative product.
+For example, breweries, racehorse stables, and interactive art installations have all raised capital with Wefunder.

-You’ll also want to think about whether you’ve got any potential investors lined up.
-These don’t have to be formal accredited investors (investors with a certain net worth)―your family, friends, and current customers are totally fine.
+You’ll also want to consider whether you’ve got any potential investors lined up.
+Again, these don’t have to be formal accredited investors (investors with a certain net worth)―your family, friends, and current customers are totally fine.